Science

 2021-02 / Journal of Laser Applications 33: Thermal laser evaporation of elements from across the periodic table

-2021-08 / APL Materials 9: Thermal laser evaporation for the growth of oxide films
+2021-08 / Applied Physics Letters Materials 9: Thermal laser evaporation for the growth of oxide films

 2021-08 / Journal of Vacuum Science & Technology A 39: Epitaxial film growth by thermal laser evaporation